Apoquel For Dogs

 Previous studies concluded that endocannabinoid receptors are “up-regulated” in dogs with atopic dermatitis (skin allergies), which suggests they can respond to this inﬂammatory condition by producing chemical substances that can reduce inﬂammation–the major cause of the symptoms of allergies.

 But just like other herbal medicines, CBD may not have an immediate, instantaneous effect on this condition.
 By using a daily CBD phytonutrient supplement it’s possible to suppress or at least moderate the agonizing effects of chronic inflammation for animals who suffer from skin inflammation “hot-spots” and allergic dermatitis.

 Better still, the positive effects of CBD for dogs extend well beyond the physical care of your pet.
-Full spectrum CBD oil is a safe, holistic pet food supplement that can also improve mental, emotional and behavioral related canine issues like noise phobias and Seperation Anxiety as well as musculo-skeletal & mobility problems like osteoarthritis.
+Full spectrum CBD oil is a safe, holistic pet food supplement that can also improve mental, emotional and behavioral related canine issues like noise phobias and Separation Anxiety as well as Musculo-skeletal & mobility problems like osteoarthritis.

 Although CBD seems to be a potent new therapy to positively influence the inflammatory response and eliminate the tormenting symptoms of allergies in our furry friends; using CBD for K9 allergies is far more effective when used in conjunction with dietary changes and family home-environment improvements to avoid needless contact exposure to potential external allergens that are at the root-cause your dog’s unneccessary itching symptoms.